Code-Institute-Submissions/HolidaysYa/README.md

   * **Meal:** Number display that shows the avarage price for three "budget meals" for the cities filtered.
   * **Drinks:** Number display that shows the average price for 3 local beers for the cities filtered.
   * **Attractions:** Number display that shows the average price for visiting one famous attraction for the cities filtered.
-  * **Transport:** Number display that shows the average price for 2 rides in public transport.
+  * **Transport:** Number display that shows the average price for 2 rides on public transport.

 - **Row Chart - Budget needed per day (€):** Displays the total budget needed per city in descending order.
 Hovering over the row for each city you can see how much exactly.
 By clicking on one of the bars the rest of the data in the dashboard will be filtered.

 - **Stacked bar chart - Budget distribution (€):** Displays the total budget and how is it distributed among hostel, meals, drinks, attranctions and transport.
 Each category has a diferent color that match with the categories in the number displays.
 Also on hover over the bars it will tell the user how much (in euros) is the cost for each category.
 By clicking on one of the bars the rest of the data in the dashboard will be filtered.

 - **Pie chart - Currency:** Displays the proportion for each currency for the cities selected.
 By clicking on the preferred currency the user can filter the rest of the charts.
+If the user hovers over the arcs the number of cities for each currency will be displayed.

 - **Scatter plot chart - Correlation between cost of visiting and number of visitor per year:** This chart displays the correlation or lack of correlation between the cost of visiting a city (total daily budget) and the number of visitors per year that visit that city.
 On hover over the dots it will tell the user how much (in euros) is the total budget needed per day for that city and the number of visitors per year.